SolaWing/AutoLayoutVisualFormatLanguage/Readme.md

 Or if you use carthage, you can add `github "SolaWing/AutoLayoutVisualFormatLanguage" "master"` to Cartfile, and execute `carthage update`.
 (if you choose static framework, you need `-ObjC` OTHER_LDFLAGS)

+Or if you use pod, you can add `pod 'VFL', :git => 'https://github.com/SolaWing/AutoLayoutVisualFormatLanguage', :tag => '2.0.1'`

 How to use
 ==========